sph-mn/sph-sp/readme.md

   * convolution
 * synthesis
   * paths created from interpolation between given points. can be used for amplitude, wavelength and other controls
-  * additive fm synthesizer with parameters per channel and start/end time for partials
+  * lookup-table oscillator for sines and other wave shapes with a stable phase, an array for frequency changes and arrays per channel for amplitude changes
   * sine/triangle/square/sawtooth-wave and noise generator
 * sequencing
   * event renderer for parallel processing with custom routines
-  * events for filtered noise and synth output
+  * events for filtered noise and wave output
   * event groups that compose for riffs and songs
 * array processing
-  * arithmetic, shuffle, permutations, compositions, statistics such as median, deviation, skewness, inharmonicity and more
+  * utilities like array arithmetic, shuffle, permutations, compositions, statistics such as median, deviation, skewness, inharmonicity and more

 # dependencies
 * run-time